conbench/conbench/README.md

 1. Update version in [setup.py](setup.py)
 2. Commit your change into `main` branch

-New version of conbench package will be uploaded into PyPI by a new build of [.buildkite/conbench-deploy/pipeline.yml](.buildkite/conbench-deploy/pipeline.yml)
+New version of conbench package will be uploaded into PyPI by a new build for [conbench-deploy](.buildkite/conbench-deploy/pipeline.yml) Buildkite pipeline

 ## Authoring benchmarks